 The general approach for writing to a tag is as follows:

-request-tag-id
+Call request-tag-id

-state-changed
+state-changed callback)

-expected tag was found, if it was not found got back to step 1write-page
+expected tag was found, if it was not found got back to step 1

-with page number and dataget-state
+Call write-page with page number and data

-state-changed
+state-changed callback)

-callback)If you use a Mifare Classic tag you have to authenticate a page before you
+If you use a Mifare Classic tag you have to authenticate a page before you

 can write to it.
-See authenticate-mifare-classic-page
+See authenticate-mifare-classic-page.

 |

-Output: |
+| Output: |

 |